 Dangers of DIY Bat Removal

-Bats are known to be carriers of deadly viruses such as rabies and leptospirosis.
+Bats are known reservoirs of deadly viruses like rabies, leptospirosis, Tioman virus, Nipah Virus, and coronavirus among others.
 Their guano is also toxic and can infect humans with histoplasmosis.

 Histoplasmosis is the most common disease (besides rabies) associated with bats and can be fatal if contracted by people – especially those with compromised immune systems – which includes young children, elderly people, and pregnant women.
 One should never attempt to remove bats from on their own because of this reason.